16 Proven Benefits Of Sunlight For Skin, Hair, And Health

 Sunlight allows your body to produce Vitamin D and this, in turn, stimulates the growth of your hair and prevents hair loss.

 The several benefits of sunlight for the skin include supplying vitamin D, protecting from prostate cancer, lowering cortisol levels, and helping people who suffer from depression.
-It also helps regulate blood pressure, lower the risk of multiple sclerosisi XAn autoimmune condition that attacks the central nervous system and inhibits the brain's ability to send signals to the rest of the body. and diabetes, prevents psoriasis, improves sleep quality, circadian rhythm sleep–wake disorders and melatonin production, treats vitiligo, acne, and helps hair growth (22).
-Though sunlight has many advantages on your skin, too much exposure can cause harmful effects.
+It also helps regulate blood pressure, lower the risk of multiple sclerosisi An autoimmune condition that attacks the central nervous system and inhibits the brain's ability to send signals to the rest of the body. and diabetes, prevents psoriasis, improves sleep quality, circadian rhythm sleep–wake disorders and melatonin production, treats vitiligo, acne, and helps hair growth (22).
+Though sunlight has many advantages for your skin, too much exposure can cause harmful effects.
+Here we come to the question: why is sunscreen important?
+It helps to shield your skin from damaging UV rays.
 So, always wear sunscreen while going out in the sun.

 Infographic: How To Sunbathe Safely